CARTAvis/manual_source/source/appendix_b_known_issues.rst

 Appendix B: known issues
 ========================
-CARTA has the following known issues for the release v1.1.
+CARTA has the following known issues for the release v1.2.
 The CARTA development team will try to fix them in coming releases.
-The list is updated up to May 1, 2019.
+The list is updated up to August 28, 2019.